RabeaGleissner/java-echo-client/README.md

 # Echo Client

-This client needs to be run together with the [Echo Server](https://github.com/RabeaGleissner/java-echo-server).
+This client is meant to be run together with the [Echo Server](https://github.com/RabeaGleissner/java-echo-server).

 ## Start the server first